We’re in the last stretch of winter, and spring is right around the corner! But that won’t make these last few weeks of winter any warmer.

 Avoid dairy products (anything made from cow milk), alcohol, and sugar (white, refined sugar, as well as its many other forms), because they are known to lower immune function and make you more prone to infections.

-Gluten—the protein commonly found in bread, pasta, and baked goods—should also be avoided, because it is know to increase inflammation in the body, which makes you more susceptible to infections of all types.
+Gluten—the protein commonly found in bread, pasta, and baked goods—should also be avoided, because it is known to increase inflammation in the body, which makes you more susceptible to infections of all types.

 On the other hand, here are foods that will support immune function: